hphelion/documentation/commercial/GA1/commercial.undercloud-eon-cli.md

 ###Unimport clusters {#unimport-clusters}

 You can unimport the cluster(s) from the EON database under the give vCenter.
-To unimport  clusters, enter

 	eon unimport-cluster --vcenter-id <VCENTER_ID> --cluster-moid <CLUSTER_MOID>